vebnz/oddit/README.md

 ### The source code

 Oddit is built on the Python Django framework.

 Packages required (install using pip):

  - MySQLdb
   - pip install mysql-python
  - anyjson
   - pip install anyjson
  - openid.association
   - pip install python-openid
   - pip install oauth2
  - django-registrations

+Make sure the following are correct for your system (oddit/settings.py):

+ - DATABASES
+ - MEDIA_ROOT
+ - MEDIA_URL
+ - STATIC_ROOT
+ - STATICFILES_DIRS
+ - TEMPLATE_DIRS
+ - All the secret keys and stuff.

 There's not really much to making this work, it's all very simple-like.
 If you do end up fiddling with this code remember parts of it were created 3 to 4 years ago, so that was most likely Django 1.2 (and Django 2.0 is nearly out).

 We'll be accepting pull requests and fixing issues/bugs posted.
 Help Oddit thrive!

 ### Developed by [veb ltd](http://veb.nz)
 - [Mike Mackenzie](https://github.com/veb)